m-debnath/bspwm_i3size/README.md

     alt + j
         /bin/sh $HOME/.config/bspwm/resize/expandy.sh

-NOTE : You don't have to toggle any resize mode in bspwm like i3's.
+NOTE : Make sure you reload your sxhkd & you don't have to toggle any resize mode in bspwm like i3's.
 Just start resizing the windows with alt+{h,j,k,l}